Decipher/textimage/README.txt

 -------------------------------
 - Textimage extends Drupal image system providing additional image effects.
-- Just combine Textimage effects with any other image effect to deliver the result needed in a image style (Administration->Configuration->Media-> Image Styles).
+- Just combine Textimage effects with any other image effect to deliver the result needed in a image style (Manage > Configuration > Media > Image Styles).
 - Image styles are extended to collect Textimage options:
   - Image destination - allows to specify in which file system the derivative images (i.e. the final output) shall be stored.
-By default, this is the same destination as specified in 'Default download method' (Manage-> Configuration->Media->File System) in configuration, but can be set to alternative file systems (e.g. private etc.).
+By default, this is the same destination as specified in 'Default download method' (Manage > Configuration > Media > File System) in configuration, but can be set to alternative file systems (e.g. private etc.).
 This option affects only derivative images generated by Textimage, not those generated by core's Image module.